A Letter from the Program Director

 Our residents are from all over the country and are a cohesive and mutually supportive team.
 They have chosen UIC FMR for the opportunity to become evidence-based, full-spectrum family physicians with extra expertise in the care of special populations.
 Our residents also take advantage of the many University resources, such as free graduate school and College of Medicine teaching roles, and the tremendous network of partners available to the Department.

 UIC hospital provides the benefit of advanced specialty and subspecialty departments for upper level rotations.
-Within the university medical center we maintain our own "unopposed" Family Medicine inpatient service, including our own adult, child, newborn and maternity patients and admissions from the emergency department.
-We utilize the West Side Veteran's Administration Hospital in areas where this site better meet the needs of our residents.
+Within the university medical center we maintain two "unopposed" Family Medicine inpatient services, including our own adult, child, newborn and maternity patients and admissions from the emergency department.
+We utilize the West Side Veteran's Administration Hospital in areas where this site better meet the needs of our residents and possess a competitive Veterans Access, Choice and Accountability Act of 2014 (VACAA) grant.

 Evelyn Figueroa, M.D.